RDMLA/rdmla.github.io/index.md

 The **RDMLA** curriculum is based on the results from the Needs Assessment Survey in Phase I (Learn more about Phase I research here:<a href="https://rdmla.github.io/home/about/"> RDMLA Project Phase I Report Survey Results</a>).<br>

 **The RDMLA units are hosted online on Canvas under CC-BY-NC-SA (Attribution-NonCommercial-ShareAlike) licensing.**

+## RDMLA/Simmons SLIS Continuing Education (CE) Test

+In response to student inquiries and requests, **RDMLA** partnered with the School of Library and Information Science (SLIS) at Simmons University, to provide an optional offering of three (3) continuing education credits.

+**Find out more about the RDMLA/SLIS CE credits test here:** <a href="https://rdmla.github.io/ce/">CE Test</a>